Sonora27/baseball-project/readme.md

 * Does a starting pitcher's ability to induce swings on pitches from outside the strikezone significantly impact their strikeout numbers in a season?

-	* With a test statistic of 8.30 and a p-value of approximately 0, we received a strongly singificant result that starting pitchers who get batters to swing outside of the strikezone at a high rate post higher season strikeout numbers.
+	* With a test statistic of 8.30 and a p-value of approximately 0, we received a strongly significant result that starting pitchers who get batters to swing outside of the strikezone at a high rate post higher season strikeout numbers.

 ## Modeling